jcsteh/osara/readme.md

 ### Key Map
 Even if you chose not to replace your existing key map with the OSARA key map, the OSARA key map will be copied into your REAPER "KeyMaps" folder so you can import it manually from the Actions dialog later if you wish.
-This is particularly useful if you wish to merge the key map with your existing key map, rather than replacing it.
+This is particularly useful if you wish to merge new additions with your existing key map, rather than replacing it.
-Note that any keyboard commands described in this document assume you are using the OSARA key map.
+Note that all keyboard commands described in this document assume you are using the OSARA key map.

 For users who previously used ReaAccess, the OSARA key map is similar to that provided by ReaAccess, though there are some differences.
 You can see the full key map by selecting Key bindings and mouse modifiers from the Help menu.